0x8BitDev/MAPeD-SPReD/README.md

 # MAPeD-NES - Game maps editor
 **The main features are:**
-- tiles drawing\composing tools
+- tiles drawing/composing tools
-- building a game map using 2x2 or\and 4x4 tiles
+- building a game map using 2x2 or/and 4x4 tiles
 - data optimization tool
 - several game maps in one project
 - detachable UI